Nearshore 101

 Cost comparison: Onshore vs. nearshore vs. offshore

-For most nearshore services, contract values and hourly rates are lower than onshore but higher than offshore.
-This middle-ground pricing reflects nearshore's balance of affordability, quality, and collaboration.
+Nearshore services typically have lower contract values and hourly rates than onshore, but slightly higher than offshore.
+This middle-ground pricing reflects nearshore’s ability to balance cost, collaboration, and quality.

 ch-CostComparisn-NOO-cvs